About this location

 ~ Ben and Jessica Hetherington, Fort McMurray

-We are approaching 11 years at the RV Park and it has been the most enjoyable.
-The owners have made the park ‘our paradise’ with so many upgrades and it is so well looked after.
+I have been at the RV park since 2011 and it has been the most enjoyable.
+The owners have made the park ‘paradise’ with so many upgrades and it is so well looked after.

 The park has beautiful lots and good people and the owners deserve a lot of credit for this.
 The location makes it ideal for supporting businesses in Wandering River, Plamondon, Lac La Biche, and Athabasca region.

-First I would like to say ‘thank you’ for having us at the RV Park for the last 5 seasons.
-We have had made some wonderful memories that will stay with us for the rest of our lives.
-We have shared so many laughs here.
+First I would like to say ‘thank you’ for having me at the RV Park for the last 8 seasons.
+I have had made some wonderful memories that will stay with me for the rest of my life.
+We have had so many laughs here.
 There’s never a dull moment.

-Thanks for letting us share these experiences with so many wonderful people.
-You guys are the best owners we could have asked for.
+Thanks for letting me share these experiences with so many wonderful people.
+You guys are the best owners I could ask for.
 Loves ya.

 In the summer of 2015 our family joined the Highway 63 RV Park family and over the years we have enjoyed our stay.
 Our family has absolutely no complaints.
 We feel it is home away from home.